How Does Medicare Work With Employer Insurance?

 If you have employer insurance and are over 65 or have a disability, you are not required to enroll in Medicare.
 However, if you choose not to enroll in Medicare when you are first eligible, you may face penalties and delays in coverage later on.
 For example, if you do not enroll in Medicare Part B (which covers doctor visits and outpatient services) when you are first eligible, you may face a late enrollment penalty of 10% for each year that you were eligible but did not enroll.
 Additionally, if you lose your employer insurance in the future and need to enroll in Medicare, you may face delays in coverage if you did not enroll when you were first eligible.

-Read More: Where Can I Open A Medicare Set Aside Account?
+Read More: Do I Really Need A Medicare Supplement?

 What happens if I have retiree health benefits and Medicare?